Love and Information: Other notable productions

 Minneapolis-based Frank Theatre produced Love and Information January 30-February 22 of 2015.
 This production went on at the Ritz Theatre in Minneapolis, MN.
 The show was directed by Wendy Knox and featured Patrick Bailey, Virginia Burke, Joy Dolo, Kirby Bennett, Katherine Ferrand, Tessa Flynn, Emily Grodzik, Brianne Hill, Leif Jurgensen, Taous Khazem, Sam Pearson, Elohim Pena and Carl Schoenborn.

 Malthouse Theatre and Sydney Theatre Company co-produced an Australian production which opened in Melbourne in June 2015 and toured to Sydney in July 2015.
 The show was directed by Kip Williams and featured an ensemble cast of Ursula Yovich, Anita Hegh, Alison Whyte, Zahra Newman, Marco Chiappi, Glenn Hazeldine, Anthony Taufa, and Harry Greenwood.
 The acclaimed production received two Green Room Awards nominations, four Sydney Theatre Awards Nominations, and a nomination for Williams for the Helpmann Award for Best Direction of a Play.

 Lyric Theatre (Hammersmith) produced Love and Information on the 9 and 10 of August 2016.
 The show was directed by Sherrill Gow and performed by the Lyric Young Company.

+Mohit Takalkar directed Caryl Churchill’s Love and Information for National Centre for the Performing Arts (India) in April 2024 with a cast of 13.
+The piece was played out in multiple languages like English, Hindi, Marathi, Hariyanvi and Gujarati.